You may be required to collect and remit sales tax in states across the US depending on your store's location and annual

 If you have economic nexus in a state and need to complete additional steps to charge the correct tax rates, like adding multiple zip codes per region, or a different rate than expected is being used, please contact our support team so that we can look into alternative options for you.

 Manually calculate US tax rates

-While our automatic tax calculations work for most merchants, we recognize that there are times you may need to charge a specific rate due to product type or location.
-In that case, we can configure your tax settings to calculate based on a manually set rate.
+While our automatic tax calculations work for most merchants, we recognize that there are times where you may need to charge a specific rate due to product type or customer location.
+The process to configure a manual tax rate varies per your eCommerce platform.